ahaywood/Web-Interactivity-and-Engagement/chapter-4/index.md

 <?php get_footer(); ?>
 ```

-We have full image size going in now, but we could also use "array( width, height)" to define a custom value to display - which we might want to in case we want strict uniformity.
+We have full image size going in now, but we could also use `array(width, height)` to define a custom value to display - which we might want to in case we want strict uniformity.
 For now though, we will just use the full size image and deal with those specifics later - mostly because I have a better way of dealing with uniformity of images.

 ##### Step 4: Save and Upload files